Asa Hartford: Coaching and managerial career

-Hartford served Stockport County (1987–89) and Shrewsbury Town (1990–91) as a player/manager before his retirement as a player.
+Hartford was player/manager at Stockport County (1987–89) and Shrewsbury Town (1990–91) before his retirement as a player.
 He subsequently joined ex-international teammates Kenny Dalglish (at Blackburn Rovers), Joe Jordan and Lou Macari (at Stoke City where he spent four matches as caretaker manager) in various coaching/managerial roles.
 He became assistant manager at Manchester City in 1995, working with Alan Ball.
 He was caretaker manager in September 1996, after Ball left, but he did not express any interest in becoming manager on a permanent basis.
 He stayed with City for several years as their reserve team coach, until Stuart Pearce brought in his own coaching staff in May 2005.

 Hartford became a first team coach with Blackpool in December 2005, but left the club in May 2006.
 On 29 June 2007 it was announced that he had been appointed assistant manager at Macclesfield Town but both he and Ian Brightwell were sacked in February 2008 to be replaced by Keith Alexander.
 In April 2008 he was given a role with Accrington Stanley coaching the junior teams and the reserves, but was made redundant from this role in October 2011.
 He subsequently worked for Birmingham City as a scout.